liqiantay/liqiantay.github.io/_posts/2021-10-25-flanker-jspsych.md

 layout: post
 title: "flanker with jspsych"
 ---
 Dummel and Hübner (2017) implemented a Flanker task with the naturalistic stumuli of food.
-To familiarize myself with jspsych, I made one with a politician.
+To familiarize myself with jspsych, I made one with pictures of a politician.

 <iframe src="https://liqiantay.github.io/random-jspsych/" style="width:100%; height:650px;" ></iframe>